Tag: Natural resources

 Is it good for a country to be rich in natural resources?
 Superficially, the answer to this question would obviously seem to be “yes”.
 How could it ever be negative to have something in addition to labor and produced capital?
 How could it be negative to have something valuable “for free”?
 Yet, the answer is far from that simple and one can relatively quickly come up with counterarguments: “Having natural resources takes away incentives to develop other areas of the economy which are potentially more important for long-run growth”; “Natural resource-income can cause corruption or be a source of conflict”, etc.

 Looking at some of the starkest cases, the “benefits” of resources can indeed be questioned.
 Take the Democratic Republic of Congo for example.
 It is the world’s largest producer of cobalt (49% of the world’s production in 2009) and of industrial diamonds (30%).
 It is also a large producer of gemstone diamonds (6%), it has around 2/3 of the world’s deposits of coltan and significant deposits of copper and tin.
 At the same time, it has the world’s worst growth rate and the 8th lowest GDP per capita over the last 40 years.[1]
 The picture for Sierra Leone and Liberia is very similar – they possess immense natural wealth, yet they are found among the worst performers both in terms of economic growth and GDP per capita.
-While the experiences of countries such as Bolivia and Venezuela are not as extreme their resource wealth in terms of natural gas and oil respectively seem to have brought serious problems in terms of low growth, increased inequality and corruption.
+While the experiences of countries such as Bolivia and Venezuela are not as extreme their resource wealth in terms of natural gas and oil, respectively, seems to have brought serious problems in terms of low growth, increased inequality and corruption.
 When one, on top of this, adds that some of the world’s fastest-growing economies over the past decades – such as Hong Kong, South Korea and Singapore – have no natural wealth the picture that emerges is that resources seem to be negative for development.

 These are not isolated examples.
 By now, it is a well-established fact that there is a robust negative relationship between a country’s share of primary exports in GDP and its subsequent economic growth.
 This relationship, first established in the seminal paper by Sachs & Warner (1995) is the basis for what is often referred to as the resource curse, that is, the idea that resource dependence undermines long-run economic performance.[2]